Change of Heart (Change album)

 Change of Heart is the fifth studio album by the Italian/U.S. ensemble Change.
 It was released in 1984 and reached number one hundred and two on the US Billboard Album Chart, fifteen on the US Billboard Black Albums chart, and number thirty-four on the UK Albums Chart.
 Change of Heart includes the singles "Change of Heart", "It Burns Me Up", "You Are My Melody" and "Say You Love Me Again".

 The band recorded and mixed the songs for album at Umbi Recording Studios, Italy, Creation Audio, Minneapolis and Mediasound, New York City.
-The sessions were then taken to Atlantic Recording Studios, New York City to be mastered.
+The sessions were then taken to Atlantic Studios, New York City to be mastered.
 The album was originally released as an LP in April 1984.
 The artwork was designed by Greg Porto.